The Year, Make, Model, Money! Podcast, Episode 2, Part 1

 “I started out on the web development team, just writing code like any other developer.
 I worked on a mix of things—our API, our warehouse login system, even parts of our Vendor Portal,” Dan explains.
 “But I started asking critical questions.
 Like, okay, if we’re going to build an API, how do we actually get our dealers and their developers to use it?
 They’re not going to call their sales rep and ask how to code.
 That’s not gonna work.”

 With that, Dan’s role evolved.
 He became not just a developer, but an API evangelist—someone who bridges the gap between hardcore tech and real-world business needs.
-Today, he leads the Integrations Department, helping dealers navigate Turn 14’s robust API and making sure their businesses run smoothly.
+Today, he leads the Integrations Department, helping dealers navigate T14’s robust API and making sure their businesses run smoothly.

 Winning the SEMA Visionary Award: Recognition for Industry Innovation

-In 2023, Dan was recognized with SEMA’s Visionary 8 award, an evolution of the 35 Under 35 recognition that Turn 14’s CEO, Jon Pulli, also received in the past.
+In 2023, Dan was recognized with SEMA’s Visionary 8 award, an evolution of the 35 Under 35 recognition that Turn 14 Distribution’s CEO, Jon Pulli, also received in the past.

 “It was a total surprise,” Dan says.
 “I mean, they made it harder this year, and somehow I still managed to get in,” he jokes.
 “But really, it’s not just about me—it’s about the support from Jon, Chris (our co-founders), and the team.
 We’ve done a lot of cool things with partners like Data Here-to-There, and I’m just grateful to be part of it.”